 Develop A Trading or Investment Discipline.

 The Valuator contains both fundamental and technical information.
 This market "newsletter" uses statistics and probability analysis to determine the price "Center of Gravity."
 The models used to determine C.G. are based on data that is unique for each stock.
-The Valuator ranks stocks using various screens (PE, value, velocity, PEG, yield, strength, and so on).
-It uses earnings estimates that look ahead about 6 months on average.
+The Valuator ranks stocks using various screens (% to CG, PE, yield, strength).
 It is a tool that facilitates disciplined investing.
 It helps limit risk by showing how much a stock is "underpriced" or "overpriced" relative to its probability model.
 It shows the 20-day low (used by some to set a stop-loss), helps you allocate assets to lower portfolio risk when the market is risky.
 When used correctly, it could help you protect your assets in a market crash.
-It also alerts ("Flag" column) as to where a stock is in its cycle as it oscillates between being undervalued and overvalued.
-It also flags undervalued stocks that are rising rapidly (stars to the left of the name).
+It also alerts ("Flag" column) as to where a stock is in its cycle as it oscillates between being "underpriced" and "overpriced."
+In addition, it flags "underpriced" stocks ("►" or "♦" placed to the left of the name).
 The Valuator is a tool that we use ourselves.
 Since we had to produce the publication for our own trading and investing activities anyway, we decided that we might as well make it available to others by subscription.
 We designed it to meet the needs of a systematic or disciplined approach to investing or trading.
-If you have a spreadsheet, the data can be sorted and ranked.
+If you have a spreadsheet, data can be sorted and ranked.
 For example, you could create a discipline in which you select stocks only if they have to appreciate at least 10% to reach their C.G., that are not only low but also rising faster than half of all rising stocks.
 You could add other parameters to your strategy, like a PE ratio of so much and a certain percentage dividend yield.
 You could incorporate a "Strength" listing (The Valuator sorts stocks by their strength scores and lists the top 38 in rank order.
 You could make a longer list by doing the sorting yourself.
 You could also require a "setup" chart configuration and a "trigger event" before buying.
 See the bottom of the "Stock Alerts" page for information on some "setups."

 The Valuator costs much less than the price of a subscription to the average stock market newsletter even though it provides much more.
 The average market letter has 8 to 12 pages.
-On January 22, 2001, Money reported on a survey it made of 61 market letters.
-The average annual subscription price for these newsletters was $220.46.
-We do not have a current figure, but you can imagine what the average price would be now, after adjusting for inflation.
-The data provided by the typical 8 to 10-page letter is rather limited and covers only a few stocks.
+As of the June issue for 2020, we printed a hard copy of The Valuator, and it consisted of 24 pages.
+The data provided by the typical 8 to 12-page letter is rather limited and covers only a few stocks.
 The data that is provided cannot be sorted, sifted, or manipulated by the subscriber.
-When we offered a paper-printed version of The Valuator it was 19-pages long.
-We have converted the paper version to an unprinted or "electronic" version available on this Web site.
-You can print it yourself if you want to work from hard copy.
-A six-month subscription is currently available for $75.
 We know of no other market letter that provides as much information (with regular follow-up) at anywhere near the price of The Valuator.
 However, we suppose there are many market letters of about half the size (with a lot less information) that are available at about twice the price.

-For a brief summary of the main features and an opportunity to place a subscription order, click on ORDER.
+For a brief summary of the main features and an opportunity to place a subscription order for the online version, click on ORDER.